corrode/corrode.github.io/content/blog/hardening-rust/index.md

 - Landlock limits what the process can *touch* at runtime.

 The big picture is that security hardening is about reducing the surface of things that can go wrong.
-Every capability your process holds unnecessarily is a liability.
-So everything your code manages that could be delegated to the OS, init system, or container runtime should be.
+Every capability your process holds unnecessarily is a liability and everything your code manages that could be delegated to the OS, init system, or container runtime probably should be.

 ## Runtime Hardening Tooling

-Finally, let's talk about the tools that help you catch problems before they hit production.
+Finally, here are some tools that help you catch problems before they hit production.

 - [`miri`](https://github.com/rust-lang/miri) -- detects undefined behavior at runtime
 - [`cargo-fuzz`](https://github.com/rust-fuzz/cargo-fuzz) -- fuzz testing for Rust code